andyh98/andyh98.github.io/index.md

 ## Projects

-[ReFlect](https://murmuring-forest-00201.herokuapp.com/): Digital journaling app with a journaling prompt feature to spark an interesting jounral entry.
+[ReFlect](https://murmuring-forest-00201.herokuapp.com/): Digital journaling app with a journaling prompt feature to spark an interesting journal entry.
 The app was created using Flask microframework with a PostgreSQL database and deployed through Heroku.

 ### HTML, CSS & Vanilla JS